snyk/snyk-ls/README.md

 ## Configure your client
 See [here](https://docs.google.com/document/d/1nUAt4ckza1y1PEE3p4BUsnlmQkE4ltuYURJkYeusYpA/) for details.
-You will at least have to update the path to the snyk-lsp executable.
+You will at least have to update the path to the snyk-ls executable.

 ## Code Structure
 ```